john2408/AdvancedDatavisualisationAgent/docs/final_report/Report_EN.md

 1. **Translate natural language queries into accurate SQL statements** while understanding complex database schemas and relationships
 2. **Generate appropriate visualizations automatically** based on the nature of the data and query intent
-3. **Support multi-modal interaction** including voice input and audio output for enhanced accessibility
+3. **Support comprehensive multi-modal interaction** including dual speech-to-text services (IBM Watson and OpenAI Whisper) and triple text-to-speech services (IBM Watson, ElevenLabs, and OpenAI) for enhanced accessibility and user choice
 4. **Maintain conversation context** to enable follow-up questions and iterative data exploration
 5. **Ensure high performance and reliability** suitable for production business environments